Carlotta Gilli

 Carlotta shows her five medals won in Tokyio 2020.
 She was the most decorated athlete of the Italian team at the event.

 Carlotta Gilli (born 13 January 2001) is a partially sighted Italian Paralympic swimmer who competes in international level events.
 She holds twelve world records in her class.
 She won five medals at the 2020 Summer Paralympics.
-She repeats herself by winning five medals at the 2024 Summer Paralympics too.
+She repeated this feat by winning five medals at the 2024 Summer Paralympics too.

 Biography

 She studied at the University of Turin.
 She competed at the 2017 World Para Swimming Championships.